LukaPavlovicGit/xv6-file-recovery-functionality/README.md

 5. type ***'writer c 1500'***<br/>
 6. type ***'cd home'***<br/>
 7. type ***'rec b'***<br/>
-Error occured because after we deleted files 'a' and 'b', we've created file 'c' sized of 1500 bytes which overrides memory blocks of both files 'a' and 'b'.<br/>
+The error occurred because after deleting files 'a' and 'b', we created file 'c' with a size of 1500 bytes, which overwrites the memory blocks of both files 'a' and 'b'.
-Notice that the file 'c' is occupying file structure where the file 'a' been before.<br/><br/>
+Note that the file 'c' occupies the file structure where the file 'a' was before..<br/><br/>